 Grade 8 Science, entitled Introductory to Physical Science, opens the world of laboratory science to our students.
 What is matter made of?
 Elements, atoms, mixtures, solutions, solids, liquids and gasses... they're all here in Eighth-Grade Introduction to Physical Science.
 We will be experimenting with investigating what makes up the "stuff" of the world through chemical reactions and physical changes, exploring the process of science through laboratory experiment and analysis.
 Get on your goggles and get ready!

 All students in Grades 6-8 are required to take French or Spanish.
-Additionally, all 7th and 8th Graders are required to take Latin I. The complete study of French, Spanish, or Latin in the Middle School constitutes Level 1.
-New 8th graders to Lincoln should ideally register for Level 1 language courses in Upper School.
+Additionally, all 7th and 8th Graders are required to take Latin I. The complete study of French, Spanish, or Latin in the Middle School constitutes Level 1. *Students who began 5th grade in 2014 or later will complete Level 2 language in 8th grade.
+New 8th graders to Lincoln should ideally register for Level 1 language courses in Upper School. *Looking ahead, upon graduation in 8th grade and successful completion of 8th grade language, a 1 year credit can be applied towards the Upper School language requirement of 3 years.

 Spanish or French

-This course introduces students to the elements of the Latin language.
+All 7th and 8th graders complete Latin I. This course introduces students to the elements of the Latin language.
 Students in this course learn all six tenses of the verb and all five Latin noun declensions.
-They also learn hundreds of Latin words and how these words are often the ancestors of words that we use today.
+Students also learn hundreds of Latin words and how these words are often the ancestors of words that we use today.
 In addition to learning to read Latin students will learn about the origins of the Romans and the role Roman culture played and continues to play in shaping the modern world.
-At the end of 8th grade, the student has finished the level 1 course.
+At the end of 8th grade, the students will have finished the Level 1 course.

-French (grades 5-8) (for students who have already attained fluency in French)
+International Language Program: French (grades 5-8) (for students who have already attained fluency in French) *The offering of this course is dependent on enrollment, numbers and scheduling.

 The middle school art curriculum combines Art History with the Principles and Elements of Design, showing the students how art and artists have reflected the culture and technology of every past era, and developing the students' own skills and creativity for self-expression.